 It is worthwhile noting that the Enterprise Risk Management model goes beyond the strategic, operative planning and analysis of investment projects through a continuous monitoring and management of operational risks.

-Pirelli's risk model was developed further during 2011, becoming a support tool in the decision-making process relating to investment initiatives.
+Pirelli's risk model was developed further, becoming a support tool in the decision-making process relating to investment initiatives.

 The set of characteristic information for the traditional analysis of investment projects was supplemented with the "risk dimension" based on:

 - a detailed analysis of the economic, political, safety and operational risk of the country where the investment is intended to be made;

 - the estimate of the "risk adjusted" cash profiles generated by the investment and the degree of volatility of the Net Present Value (NPV@risk) in relation to the events which are able to generate changes to the business plan results.